Summer Youth Programs 2017 (Pre-K through 8th Grades)

 We will keep this website up-to-date with information regarding when programs fill.
 For each full program, we create a first-come first-serve style waitlist, and when we receive a cancellation, we will contact you to see if your child would still like to attend the program.

-At the beginning of each program day, students are divided into appropriate age groups (ages 4-5, grades K-2, grades 3-5 and grades 6-8) with assigned instructors.
+At the beginning of each program day, students are divided into appropriate age groups (grades K-2, grades 3-5 and grades 6-8) with assigned instructors.

 Where do I drop off and pick up my child?